galax19ksh/WebScraper/README.md

 **Note:**
 * You might need to make small changes or tweaks to the source code to make it work for other websites.
-* This is a work in progress.
-Will keep updating!
+* Source code implemented for last part (glyph to proper unicode text) of second image shown above is not uploaded in this repo yet.